templecloud/website/README.md

   You can use multiple lines and lists if you need to.
   !!!
   ```
 - **Tables**: tables are not handled in the way they are typically handled in Markdown.
-While Markdown is "designed" to make the text sort of readable in ASCII, the accepted rule for building a table in MD is just making the life of the editor a real pain when the cells contain multiple lines which is almost all the case when it comes to real world work.
+While Markdown is "designed" to make the text sort of readable in ASCII, the accepted rule for building a table in MD is just making the life of the editor a real pain when the cells contain multiple lines which is more often the case than not when it comes to real world work.
   ```
   |-table{My header title 1,My header title 2}
   |-row